Skip to main content

 Inquiry approaches can be applied to explain concepts of the physical world

-Physics, Earth and Space Science, like all fields of science, is founded on inquiry and investigations.
+Physics, Earth and space science, like all fields of science, is founded on inquiry.
 Patterns of the physical world can be explored and understood using models and representations.
-Graphs, trends, and simulations allow physics and Earth space scientists to make predictions and look for explanations.
+Graphs, trends, and simulations allow scientists to make predictions and answer questions about the physical world.

 Title: Interacting processes within and between Earth’s systems influence the surface, climate, and life on Earth